MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Numerical Examples

-To facilitate fair comparison of performance of proposed filters, we selected for evaluation the following range of widely used spatial filters: \begin{itemize} \item The LCMV filter, expressed as both and \emph{cf.} Remark \ref{R1}. \item The nulling filter in the form proposed in the work \cite{Hui2010}, namely \emph{cf.} (\ref{nullingish}). \item The eigenspace-LCMV filters \cite{Sekihara2008} exploiting projection of the signal covariance matrix onto its principal subspace of the forms where $P_{R_{sig}}$ is the orthogonal projection matrix onto subspace spanned by eigenvectors corresponding to $\la_1\geq\dots\geq\la_{sig}$ - the $sig$ largest eigenvalues of $R$, where $sig$ is the dimension of signal subspace.
+We selected for comparison the following spatial filters: \begin{itemize} \item The LCMV filter, expressed as both and \item The nulling filter in the form proposed in the work \cite{Hui2010}, namely \emph{cf.} (\ref{nullingish}). \item The theoretically MSE-optimal MMSE (Wiener) filter, defined as for the interference-free model, and for the model in presence of interference, \item The zero-forcing filter, defined as \item The eigenspace-LCMV filters \cite{Sekihara2008} exploiting projection of the signal covariance matrix $\bm{R}$ onto its principal subspace of the forms and where $\bm{P}_{\bm{R}_{sig}}$ is the orthogonal projection matrix onto subspace spanned by eigenvectors corresponding to $\la_1\geq\dots\geq\la_{sig}$ - the $sig$ largest eigenvalues of $\bm{R}$, where $sig$ is the dimension of signal subspace.
 In practice, it is difficult to estimate signal subspace dimension \cite{Sekihara2008}.
-Here, we selected $sig$ to match the number of active sources assumed, i.e., the optimal value of $sig.$ \item The theoretically MSE-optimal MMSE (Wiener) filter for the interference-free case, defined as $W_{MMSE}=QHR^{-1}.$ \item The zero-forcing filter, defined as $W_{ZF}=H^\dagger.$ \end{itemize}
+Here, we selected its optimal value, i.e., the value of $sig$ that matches the number of active sources. \end{itemize}

-Additionally, as a sanity-check, we also considered random and zero filters, defined as random (with standard normal -Gaussian- entries) and zero matrices of suitable sizes, respectively.
-However, the zero-forcing, random and zero filters are not presented in Figs.2-3, as they achieve too large error to scale with other filters considered.